Municue

 Approved

-#7Authorizes the city to apply for and accept, if awarded, a North Central Texas Council of Governments traffic safety grant of up to $200,000 for FY2026, including execution of the grant agreement and adoption of an appropriation ordinance.
+#7Authorization to apply for and accept a North Central Texas Council of Governments Traffic Safety Grant of up to $200,000 for Fiscal Year 2026, including execution of the related grant agreement and adoption of an appropriation ordinance.

 Approved

-#11Appropriation ordinance increasing the Stormwater Capital Projects Fund by $103,882.95 to fund the Stormwater Hazardous Road Overtopping Programmable Project, along with an amendment to the FY2026–2030 Capital Improvement Program.
+#11Appropriation ordinance increasing the Stormwater Capital Projects Fund by $103,882.95 for the Stormwater Hazardous Road Overtopping Programmable Project, with a corresponding amendment to the FY2026–2030 Capital Improvement Program.

 #BPurchase of Equipment, Materials, and Services - Consent Items

-#1Authorizes non-exclusive procurement agreements with two vendors for kitchen equipment and supplies using a cooperative contract, with a combined annual spending cap of $600,000 for a one-year term across city departments.
+#1Authorizes non-exclusive cooperative purchasing agreements with two vendors for kitchen equipment and supplies for city departments, with a combined annual not-to-exceed amount of $600,000 for a one-year term.

-#2Authorizes non-exclusive contracts with four vendors to perform home rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, using Community Development Block Grant – Disaster Recovery funding, for a combined amount up to $4,525,000 through January 31, 2030.
+#2Authorizes non-exclusive agreements with four contractors to perform rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, funded by the Community Development Block Grant – Disaster Recovery, for a combined amount up to $4,525,000 through January 31, 2030.

-#3The city is authorizing a contract with Paws Up Rescue Transport, LLC to provide on-call animal transportation services for the Code Compliance Department at up to $200,000 annually for an initial one-year term, with four one-year renewal options at the same amount.
+#3Authorizes a contract with Paws Up Rescue Transport, LLC for on-call animal transportation services at up to $200,000 annually for an initial one-year term, with four one-year renewal options at the same rate, for the Code Compliance Department.

-#4Amends an existing janitorial services purchase agreement with CTJ Maintenance Inc. to increase the annual contract amount by $50,000, bringing the new total to $150,000 annually, and extends the agreement by one additional year for the Water Department.
+#4Amends an existing janitorial services agreement with CTJ Maintenance Inc. to increase the annual contract amount by $50,000 to a new total of $150,000 and extends the agreement by one additional year for the Water Department.

-#5Authorizes a one-year agreement with Crafco, Inc. for the purchase of asphalt crack sealer up to $237,000, executed through an interlocal agreement, for the Transportation and Public Works Department.
+#5Authorizes a one-year agreement with Crafco, Inc., leveraged through an interlocal agreement, to supply asphalt crack sealer for up to $237,000 for the Transportation and Public Works Department.

 #CLand - Consent Items

-#1City Council District 3 item to adopt an ordinance vacating a portion of North Service Street right-of-way between Camp Bowie West Boulevard and Doreen Avenue to enable expansion of an existing commercial lot, with all associated purchase fees waived per city policy.
+#1The city will adopt an ordinance vacating a portion of North Service Street right-of-way between Camp Bowie West Boulevard and Doreen Avenue to allow expansion of an existing commercial lot, with the purchase fee value of the vacated land waived per city policy.

 Approved

-#2The city proposes to vacate a portion of prescriptive right-of-way on Keller Haslet Road between Westport Parkway and Alta Vista Road to allow replatting for a proposed multi-family development, and to waive the purchase fee value of the vacated land per city policy.
+#2The city will adopt an ordinance vacating a portion of prescriptive right-of-way for Keller Haslet Road between Westport Parkway and Alta Vista Road to facilitate replatting for a proposed multi-family residential development, with the purchase fee value waived per city policy.

 Approved

-#3The city seeks to acquire approximately 3.23 acres at 3737 Northern Cross Boulevard from Mercantile Partners, L.P. for $2,126,760 (land at $2,111,760 plus up to $15,000 in closing costs) to site a pump station and ground storage tank, accompanied by an appropriation ordinance to fund the Water Department's contribution to the FY2026–2030 Capital Improvement Program.
+#3The city authorizes the fee simple acquisition of approximately 3.23 acres at 3737 Northern Cross Boulevard from Mercantile Partners, L.P. for $2,111,760 (plus up to $15,000 in closing costs) to site a new pump station and ground storage tank, funded through the Water Department's FY2026–2030 Capital Improvement Program with intent to reimburse from future debt proceeds.

 #EAward of Contract - Consent Items